-in parallel
+N coordinates in parallel

-This is usually NP-complete (for example, if f is linear, it is a binary quadratic problem) ... but the number of variables is small.
+This is usually NP-hard (for example, if f is linear, it is a binary quadratic problem) ... but the number of variables is small.

-♦ If L ≤ 10 we can afford an exhaustive search over the 2L codes. ♦ Otherwise, we use alternating optimisation over (groups of) bits.
+If L ≤ 10 we can afford an exhaustive search over the 2^L codes.
+Otherwise, we use alternating optimisation over (groups of) bits.
 We can use some other tricks to speed this up (incremental computation, good initialisation, etc.).

 3a.
-Binary autoencoder: MAC algorithm
+Binary autoencoder: MAC algorithm pseudocode